AkshyaeSingh/tipsy-bot/README.md

 A fully autonomous Claude-powered software agent that can chat with users, take drink orders, run bar operations, manage inventory, log analytics, and simulate a complete bar business.
 Built as a testbed for autonomous AI, tool use, business orchestration, and AI safety research.

-> "A bartender that remembers your favorite drink, charges your tab, restocks itself, and runs weekly revenue reports—all autonomously."
+> "A bartender that remembers your favorite drink, charges your tab, restocks itself, and runs weekly revenue reports—all autonomously.
+It also has a silly sense of humor."

 ---